 We met a number of young Australians working here.
 None seemed keen to return to Oz, all love the Canadian lifestyle – the people and the outdoors.

-Tomorrow we are off to Calgary … maybe a bit further.
+Tomorrow we drive to Calgary … maybe we might drive a bit further.
+Anything’s possible.